-- The PIT count should be completed using unduplicated counts or statistically reliable estimates of homeless persons in sheltered and unsheltered locations on a single night during the last ten days of January 2023.
-HUD requires that PIT counts be conducted in compliance with HUD counting standards and related methodology guidance.
-PIT Guides and Tools are available on the HUD Exchange.
-CoCs that are considering performing their required PIT count outside of the last 10 days of January must request a PIT count date exception from HUD.
-No HUD permission or exception is required for CoCs to conduct supplemental PIT counts. - Persons counted in permanent housing, permanent supportive housing and rapid re-housing should not be included in the PIT count of homeless persons reported to HUD. - Persons counted in any location not listed on the Housing Inventory Count (HIC) should not be included in the PIT count of homeless persons reported to HUD (e.g. institutional settings, residential treatment facilities, doubled-up with family or friends). - The gender category "Gender Non-Conforming" is intended to represent people whose gender identity is not "male, female, or transgender," and should not be used in the event that gender of a person is unknown.
+- Persons counted in permanent housing, permanent supportive housing and rapid re-housing should not be included in the PIT count of homeless persons reported to HUD. - Persons counted in any location not listed on the Housing Inventory Count (HIC) should not be included in the PIT count of homeless persons reported to HUD (e.g. institutional settings, residential treatment facilities, doubled-up with family or friends). - The gender category "Gender Non-Conforming" is intended to represent people whose gender identity is not "male, female, or transgender," and should not be used in the event that gender of a person is unknown.
 In the event gender is unknown, CoCs should use approved extrapolation techniques to ensure that the total number of persons listed under each category equal the total number of persons counted. - It is important for CoCs to closely coordinate their HIC and PIT counts of sheltered homeless persons and report only those persons who are staying in emergency shelter, Safe Haven, or transitional housing beds/units identified on the HIC.
 The total number of persons reported in all emergency shelter, Safe Haven, and transitional housing projects on the HIC must match the total number of sheltered persons reported in the PIT Population tab in the HDX.
 Please refer to the 2019 HIC and PIT Data Collection Notice for additional information and instructions concerning HIC and PIT data collection. - Youth Populations and Veteran Populations data is a subset of the All Homeless Populations data.
 Veterans and Youth Populations and Veteran Populations data should be included in the All Homeless Populations data section.

-PIT > MD-513 > 2024 > Veteran Populations

-Record Locked for Editing

-The record is currently locked and cannot be modified.

-Date of PIT Count: January 24, 2024

-Save Record

-Discard Changes

-Youth Populations and Veteran Populations data are a subset of the All Homeless Populations data.
-Veterans and Youth Populations and Veteran Populations data should be included in the All Homeless Populations data section.

-Adult & Child Veteran Households (at least one adult and one child)

-Adult Only Veteran Households (without children)

-Veteran Totals

-Total Households and Persons Sheltered Unsheltered Total

-Total Flouseholds and Fersons Emergency Transitional Safe Haven

-Total Number of Households 6 0 0 2 8

-Total Number of Persons 6 0 0 2 8

-Total Number of Veterans 6 0 0 2 8

-Gender Sheltered Unsheltered Total

-,
+H ello, Leslie Leether Home LS A HIC PIT Ste lla P Stella PIT > MD-513 > 2024 > Veteran Po pulation S Record Locked for Editing The record is currently locked and cannot be modified.
+Date of PIT Count: January 24, 2024 Type of Count Conducted This Year: Both sheltered and unsheltered data should be included in the All Homeless Populations data section adult & Child Veteran Households (at least one adult and one child) A n. dult Only Veteran F out children) Veteran Totals Tatal Total Households and Persons Sheltered Veteran Totals Unsheltered Total Total Households and Persons Emergency out children) Safe Haven Total Total Households and Persons Total Number of Households Emergency 6 Sheltered Total 8 Sheltered Transitional Safe Haven Unsheltered Total Number of Households 6 Sheltered Transitional Safe Haven Unsheltered 2 8

 Emergency Transitional Safe Haven

 Female 0 0 0 0 0

 Male 0 0 0 0 0

 DiAsMft 0 0 0 0 0

 GenderQuest 0 0 0 0 0

 Trans 0 0 0 0 0

-Race Sheltered Total
+Race Sheltered Unsheltered Total

-Nace Emergency Transitional Safe Haven
+Race Emergency Transitional Safe Haven

 AmericanIndian 0 0 0 0 0

 Asian 0 0 0 0 0

 Black 0 0 0 0 0

 NativeHawaiian 0 0 0 0 0

 White 0 0 0 0 0

 MultipleRace 0 0 0 0 0

-Chronically Homeless Sheltered Total
+Observicelly Landsland Sheltered Unsheltered Total

-omoniouny Homologo Emergency Transitional Safe Haven
+Chronically Homeless Emergency Transitional Safe Haven

 Total number of Households 0 0 0 0 0